 There are trends and systems that can calculate and estimate the likelihood of what is to come, but the reality is there are too many variables to make any such equation infallible.
 Then there is the human element.
 Remember, the market is a man-made construct, and man is an infamously irrational creature.
 The mix of the two creates what is commonly called market volatility.

 Therefore, the given in any strategic business plan is that things are going to change.
 The plan must be plastic to survive such disruptions.
 Just because you know they’re coming, though, doesn’t mean you know what they are or when they’ll occur.

-If the business can adapt and lead change in a productive and cost-effective way that doesn’t compromise the quality of their product or service, then that business will weather most any storm.
-It not only helps a business when markets change, but it gives them a competitive advantage over other business that are slower to action.
+If the business can adapt and lead change in a productive and cost-effective way that doesn’t compromise the quality of its product or service, then that business will weather almost any storm.
+It not only helps a business when markets change, but it gives them a competitive advantage over other businesses that are slower to action.

 Origins of Business Agility

 The history of business agility as a concept begins with software development.
 It is part of the agile framework that was a means to address the problems of changing requirements and uncertain outcomes because of the complexity of the technological project.
 The complexity of systems also lent itself to a fast-changing environment.

 Some of the ideas that find themselves in business agility came from the study of complexity science and the notion of complex adaptive systems, where a perfect understanding of parts of the process doesn’t translate into a perfect understanding of the whole system’s behavior.

 The outcomes of software teams in such complex adaptive systems is unpredictable but do eventually form a recognizable pattern.
 The agile framework was developed to take advantage of the ever-changing project environments.